-The Memorial Grave is also significant as the only permanent structure designed by architect Walter Burley Griffin in Canberra, and as only one of two tombs in Australia of World War I soldiers who were exhumed overseas and repatriated to Australia.
+The Grave is valued for being the final resting place (and a memorial to) Major General Sir William Throsby Bridges.
+It is also significant as the only permanent structure designed by architect Walter Burley Griffin in Canberra, and as only one of two tombs in Australia of World War I soldiers who were exhumed overseas and repatriated to Australia.